laidav/hubfx/packages/hubfx/README.md

 1. Reorganize packages
   - hubfx
-    - export items
+    - export items - DONE
-    - rollup.config for build
+    - rollup.config for build - DONE

-    - do documentation
-      - research best way to explain motivation and issue
-      - article?

-    - docs
-      - how to bind to react
-      - how to bind to angular
-      - how to bind to vue?

   - hubfx/forms
     - depends on hubfx
-    - move things into smaller folders
+    - move things into smaller folders in new package
     - export items

   - hubfx-react-forms
     - depends on hubfx/forms

 # TODOS

+1. Documentation
+  1. Hubfx core
+  - motivation/problem
+  - solution
+  - core concepts
+  - docs
+    - how to bind to react
+    - how to bind to angular
+    - how to bind to vue?
+  - api

+  1. Forms
+  - API

+  1. forms with react

 ## CLEAN UP TODOS